End-of-Model-Year Car Buying Tips You Need to Know

-One of the best pieces of advice to keep in mind when shopping for any car, including a leftover new car, is to never pay more than the listed sticker price.
+One of the best pieces of advice to remember when shopping for any car, including a leftover new car, is never to pay more than the listed sticker price.

-Even if a car seems to be “loaded” with extra features, paying more than sticker price means you’ve been had and your vehicle will likely depreciate well under that price as soon as you drive it off the lot.
+Even if a car seems to be “loaded” with extra features, paying more than the sticker price means they’re taking advantage of you, and your vehicle will likely depreciate well under that price as soon as you drive it off the lot.

-10. Don’t Lose Out on a Great Deal
+10) Don’t Lose Out on a Great End-of-the-Model-Year Car Deal

 While you certainly don’t want to rush into buying a new car if you’re not ready, it’s also worth bearing in mind that leftover new cars tend to fly off lots pretty quickly due to the heavy discounts that come with them.

-As a result, if you come across a vehicle you really like and have already taken the time to research and test drive, you don’t want to pass up a good deal.
-It’s generally smart to go into shopping for leftover new cars with the idea that you’ll be prepared to buy the same-day if you come across the right car.
+As a result, if you come across a vehicle you like and have already taken the time to research and test drive, you don’t want to pass up a good deal.
+It’s generally wise to go shopping for leftover new cars with the idea that you’ll be prepared to buy the same day if you come across the right vehicle.

-Unfortunately, that car may have already been purchased by somebody else if you take a day to “think on it” and come back to the dealership.
+Unfortunately, that car may have already been purchased by somebody else if you take a day to “think on it” and return to the dealership.

-Overall, buying a car at the end of its model year can be a smart financial decision.
-Buying an end-of-model-year car not only saves you money, but allows you to revel in that new-car smell all the same.
-And by keeping these practical tips in mind as you shop for leftover new cars, you’ll be able to shop, negotiate, and ultimately buy with confidence.
+Overall, buying a car at the end of its model year can be an intelligent financial decision.
+Buying an end-of-model-year vehicle not only saves you money but allows you to revel in that new car smell all the same.
+And by keeping these practical tips in mind as you shop for leftover new cars, you’ll be able to shop, negotiate, and ultimately buy confidently.

-As always, I recommend using a trusted, well established online referral service such as Ryde Shopper, Motor Trend, and Cars Direct before physically walking into a car dealership.
+I recommend using a trusted, well-established online referral service such as Ryde Shopper, Edmunds, Motor Trend, and Cars Direct before physically walking into a car dealership.
 Their free online price quotes will automatically help level the playing field with the dealer and let you know right away which dealers are willing to be more flexible on price.
-Please consider them the next time you decide to buy a used car online, they will save you a lot of money.
+Please consider them the next time you buy a used car online.
+They will save you a lot of money.